cosmology-tech/starship/README.md

 * Make faster kye initialization, currently most time at startup is taken by adding keys to keyring from mnemonics
 * Add comments to `values.yaml`
+* Currently, the setup runs well for 12hrs before hitting the memory limits and the storage limits.
+Need to set proper pruning setup for optimal devnet

 ## Major design considerations
 ### Docker images